ArduPilot/ardupilot_wiki/rover/source/docs/rover-video-demonstrations.rst

 Rover Video Demonstrations
 ==========================

-This article shows a small number of videos demonstrating the Rover autopilot in real use use.
+This is a collection of videos, showcasing the Rover autopilot system in actual operational scenarios.

 .. tip::

-   Please let us know if you find other great videos/use cases we can show here!
+   Please add, or let a dev know, of any additional videos or use cases that are relevant to be included here!

 Ground Vehicles
 ===============